Tagline: Not all the evil is on Elm Street

 Writer: Bruce Rubin (as Richard Lamden)

-Starring: Louise Lasser, Mark Soper, Julie Gordon, Jayne Bentzen, Marianne Kanter, James Farrell, Chad Montgomery, Lisa Randall, William Fuller, Douglas Weiser, Gerry Lou, Ed French, Dana Drescher, Brad Leland, Rebecca Thorp
+Starring: Louise Lasser, Mark Soper, Julie Gordon, Jayne Bentzen, Marianne Kanter, James Farrell, Chad Montgomery

 18 | 1hr 22min | Horror, Slasher

-It’s 1974, and single mum and parent of the year Maddy (Louise Lasser) is making out with a rather aggressive fellow at a drive-in movie while Todd and Terry sleep in the back.
-Maddy is worried about exposing her twin boys to her salacious acts, and with good cause.
+That’s not to say the movie isn’t violent.
+In fact, Blood Rage is daytime melodrama in essence alone.
+After all, even the unscrupulous JR Ewing is above leaving decapitated heads hanging like wreaths on your doorstep, and however racy Dallas‘ more salacious moments, you’d be hard-pressed to run into the likes of Louise Lasser’s morally corrupt single mum, Maddy, who instigates this whole grisly affair by making out with a misogynistic pig at a drive-in movie while twins Todd and Terry sleep soundly in the back seat.
+This is 1974, and Maddy is understandably worried about waking her boys and exposing them to her salacious and highly misguided rendezvous with a bloke who seems but a rejection away from domestic violence, and she is right to be.
 Moments later, the two terrors climb out of the car and go wandering, one of them deciding to bury a hatchet in the skull of a teenager making out with his girlfriend in the backseat of his car.
-A crowd of people find the two boys covered in blood, but which of them is the evil twin?
+A crowd of people gather to find the two boys covered in blood, but which of them is the evil twin?

-Thirteen years later and the long-suffering Dr. Berman (Marianne Kanter) is convinced that it isn’t Terry, even though the poor lad has spent his entire childhood inside a mental asylum.
-Meanwhile, twin brother Tony has been living the life of riley as a popular high school jock with a trophy girlfriend.
+Thirteen years later and the long-suffering Dr. Berman (producer Marianne Kanter, who would be forced into the role at the last minute after the original actress neglected to turn up) is convinced that it isn’t Terry, even though the poor lad has spent his entire childhood inside a mental asylum.
+Meanwhile, twin brother Tony has been living the life of Riley as a popular high school jock with a trophy girlfriend.
 Berman has voiced her concerns to Maddy, but she is buried beneath so much self-delusion that she is either an incredibly talented actress desperate for a payday or a real-life manic-depressive halfway into a bottle of scotch.
 Research tells me that she was once married to Woody Allen, so it may very well be both.
+Inevitably Todd escapes, and Terry uses this as an excuse to go on the kind of killing spree that more than a decade of pent-up bloodlust will inspire, safe in the knowledge that he can once again pin the massacre on his downtrodden sibling.
+Mark Soper plays both the egomaniacal Terry and his pallid brother, Todd, so hats off to him for lighting up a cast of mostly teenage fodder, the actor often overemphasising dialogue like a hair model sent mad by a cornucopia of cosmetics commercials.

 After sharing a joint with a teenage hospital aid sent to tranquillise his ‘loony’ brother, genuine nutter Terry draws his trusty machete and plunges it deep into the poor fellow’s stomach, grinning from ear to ear as it slides all the way to the handle.
 Yikes!